-Elon Musk’s aggressive takeover of Twitter has sparked questions about “democracy” and “free speech” on the platform.
+Elon Musk’s takeover of Twitter has given rise to questions about “democracy” and “free speech” on the platform.
 Among those concerned are celebrities, many of whom have announced they are leaving Twitter as Musk consolidates his hold on the social media giant.

 He subsequently tweeted, “The bird is freed,” in an apparent reference to unfounded accusations that the platform was biased towards a particular ideology.